-APTA.org grew organically until it became an unwieldy site with over 9,000 pages of content on 14 different microsites.
+APTA.org grew organically until it became an unwieldy site with over 9,000 content pages on 14 different microsites.

-Redundant, out-of-date, and trivial content was cluttering up their website and making the valuable content harder to find.
+Redundant, out-of-date, and trivial content cluttered their website, making the valuable content harder to find.
 There was a lot of excellent content, but it lacked the context and prioritization to guide visitors.
 APTA had an inconsistent strategy around microsites and subdomains and lacked a topical organization across their sites.

-APTA also needed more clear messaging around membership benefits, to remind members of their existing benefits, and to advertise benefits to non-members.
+APTA also needed clearer messaging around membership benefits to remind members of their existing benefits and advertise them to non-members.

 - We conducted a content inventory and audit and created business rules to automate a first pass of content review.

-- Using scripts, we were able to identify existing taxonomies and then apply the new taxonomy to all pages to create a seamless user experience.
+- Using scripts, we identified existing taxonomies and then applied the new taxonomy to all pages to create a seamless user experience.